root-foundation/root/README.md

 Venture capital works exceptionally well in domains with extreme outcomes because an investor only needs a few bets to succeed in order to _more-than-compensate_ for the many failed bets they will inevitably have (because the median outcome is failure).
 Therefore, VC is the only way to finance activities that have extreme outcomes, as no other mode of financing can withstand the extreme failure rate.

-Since AI makes _all_ activities extreme, VC will be the only viable way to finance anything.
+Since AGI makes _all_ activities extreme, VC will be the only viable way to finance anything.
 But, VC as it is understood today is far too restrictive because only those ready to start a company can leverage venture capital.
 In order to unlock our collective potential, we must enable individuals to access venture capital to finance a broader range of activities _and_ much earlier in their lives.

 We need a new financial instrument that democratizes venture capital.